1545 (7th December)

 1558 (17th November)

-The Protestant daughter of Henry VIII became Queen Elizabeth I
+Elizabeth, the Protestant daughter of Henry VIII became Queen Elizabeth I

 after her half-sister, Mary